appium/appium/docs/running-on-osx.md

 * You need to authorize use of the iOS Simulator.
 If you are running Appium from NPM, you'll do this by running `sudo authorize_ios` (`authorize_ios` is a binary made available by the Appium npm package).
 If you're running Appium from source, simply run `sudo grunt authorize` to do the same thing.
+If you are running `Appium.app`, you can authorize iOS through the GUI.

 <a name="ios_multiple"></a>Testing against multiple iOS SDKs
 -----------